-“I use Batavia arrack like a spice,” says Guillermo Bravo of New York’s The NoMad Bar.
+“I use Batavia arrack like a spice,” says Guillermo Bravo, formerly of New York’s The NoMad Bar.
 “It succeeds greatly in small amounts if the cocktail is subtle.
 [And] if the cocktail has a lot of character, Batavia arrack can provide a heavier underlying palate.”

 In this cocktail, it does the latter, supplying a funky foundation for pear brandy and sherry, whose warmth is complemented by spicy cinnamon syrup and tart citrus.
 The result takes what could be a “bright, summery” drink and transforms it into something warm and fortifying for the winter.